-2020 marks the 32nd year of The Eizenstat Family Memorial Lecture Series, now known as The Fran Eizenstat and Eizenstat Family Memorial Lecture.
+2020 marked the 32nd year of the the Fran Eizenstat and Eizenstat Family Memorial Lecture Series.
 This prestigious event has featured three Nobel Peace Prize winners, two Pulitzer Prize winners, two United States Presidents, two United States Vice Presidents, two United States Supreme Court Justices and two Israeli Prime Ministers among other national and international eminent guests.

-Broadcast journalist Judy Woodruff is the anchor and managing editor of the PBS NewsHour.
+Our most recent guest, Judy Woodruff, is a broadcast journalist and the anchor and managing editor of the PBS NewsHour.
 She has covered politics and other news for more than four decades at NBC, CNN and PBS.

 At PBS from 1983 to 1993, she was the chief Washington correspondent for the MacNeil/Lehrer NewsHour.
 From 1984 – 1990, she also anchored PBS' award-winning documentary series, "Frontline with Judy Woodruff."
 Moving to CNN in 1993, she served as anchor and senior correspondent for 12 years; among other duties, she anchored the weekday program "Inside Politics."
 She returned to the NewsHour in 2007, and in 2013, she and the late Gwen Ifill were named the first two women to co-anchor a national news broadcast.
 After Ifill's death, Woodruff was named sole anchor.

 In 2011, Judy was the anchor and reporter for the PBS documentary "Nancy Reagan: The Role of a Lifetime."
 And in 2007, she completed an extensive project on the views of young Americans, titled "Generation Next: Speak Up.
 Be Heard."
 Two hour-long documentaries aired on PBS, along with a series of reports on the NewsHour with Jim Lehrer, NPR, in USA Today and on Yahoo News.